 This means that print awareness isn’t really a complicated skill to teach but, rather, one that you can help develop in your child as they experience everyday life.

-Helping to establish print awareness is one of the many focal points of Homer’s Learn & Grow App.
+Helping to establish print awareness is one of the many focal points of the HOMER app by Begin.
 In addition, the app helps build confidence, promote problem-solving skills, and foster a lifelong love of learning.